 The U.S. Department of Education's (US DoE; 2010) national technology plan sets an ambitious agenda for the development digital education services nationwide.
-The plan calls for, among other things, the development of new digital services and infrastructures that will allow "24/7 life long learning," as a way to meet national goals to increase post-secondary attendance to 60% of all graduating high school students and close the achievement gap.
+The plan calls for, among other things, the development of new digital services and infrastructure that will allow "24/7 lifelong learning," as a way to meet national goals of increasing postsecondary attendance to 60% and closing the achievement gap for all graduating high school students.
 Federal programs, such as Race to the Top, provide incentives to states to develop new education technologies because policymakers believe that these new technologies can, in the words of the plan (US DoE, 2010), "power learning."
 Many states and local school systems also have developed incentives to encourage the development of digital services, including online learning.

 According to the International Association for K-12 Online Education (2012), growth in online course taking in the past decade has been dramatic.
 In 2000 the Association estimated that 40,000 to 50,000 K-12 students participated in online education; by 2010 that number had increased to 1.8 million.
 The growth in enrollment has been especially pronounced for high school students, who represented 74% of online enrollment in 2010.
 States with the greatest number of students enrolled in online courses were Florida and North Carolina, which reported 377,508 students and 104,799 students respectively (Watson, Pape, Muriin, Gemin, & Vashow, 2014).
-Based on these figures, for K-12 currently an estimated 4% of all public school students, and 8% of all high school students nationwide (grades 9-12) take at least one online course annually, and that is increasing each year.
+Based on these figures, nationwide an estimated 4% of all public school students and 8% of all high school students take at least one online course annually.
+These numbers continue to increase each year.